NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Asmodeus - Moderate Boon.md

-**Moderate Boon** Your eyes glow red like embers and your skin takes on a crimson tone.
+Your eyes glow red like embers and your skin takes on a crimson tone.
 You gain darkvision and fire resistance 5.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*